-We are committed to being thought leaders in our market and to provide world-class facilities and services that are in accordance with our own healthy and safety policies, our sustainability policies, and ExCeL London’s mission statement and core values.
+We are committed to being thought leaders in our market and to provide world-class facilities and services that are in accordance with our own health and safety policies, our sustainability policies, and ExCeL London’s mission statement and core values.

 We are committed to tackling the challenges of sustainable development and operating as a responsible corporate business.
 We aim to implement practices that promote economic security, social and environmental responsibility and will continuously seek to improve performance in these areas.
 We work with our suppliers and customers to improve sustainability performance throughout all of our activities.

 We maintain and operate our sustainability management systems to comply with both ISO20121 and ISO14001.
 This is managed by an internal sustainability committee which consists of employees across departments and is overseen by an Executive Director.

 We are a part of the United Nations Global Compact scheme and provide an annual communication on progress — the latest of which you can download below or view online.
 This scheme is supported by both our Executive Team and our owners ADNEC.
 We also reinforce our commitment to responsible working practices through our modern slavery statement.

 We run an extensive CSR programme designed to support our local community, Newham.
 The majority of our CSR budget for 2019 is being used to fund two initiatives with local charities: Newham All Stars Sports Academy (NASSA) and Community Food Enterprise (CFE).